skit-ai/lute/README.md

 As of now the development focus is on creating a simple interface (similar to keras) which lets us quickly prototype, test and deploy model improvements.

+## Installation

+Lute is available on cheeseshop.
+Check our wiki page on cheeseshop for getting started.

 ## A Quick Example

 A model written in lute is a directed acyclic `graph` of `nodes`.
 A single